Dreemlan/squared-theme/README.md

 ﻿# Squared

-A clean, minimal, square, and dark UI for BetterDiscord.
+A minimal, square, and dark UI for BetterDiscord.

 Make sure your Discord is in dark mode (settings > appearance > theme) for the theme to work correctly.